 Awarded to an Indigenous student enrolled full-time at Nipissing University in the Arts, Commerce, Science, Social Work or Business Administration.
-The recipient must demonstrate financial need and cannot be sponsored by the Department of Indigeneous and Northern Affairs.
-Apply on the Web Bursary application available on Web Advisor October 1.
-Deadline: 4:00 pm November 1.
+The recipient must demonstrate financial need and cannot be sponsored by the Department of Indigenous and Northern Affairs.

 Presented to a full time second, third or fourth year student majoring in Social Welfare or Social Work with a minimum 70% average.
 The recipient must also demonstrate financial need and be a resident of Ontario as defined by OSAP.

 Awarded to a full time student enrolled in the Bachelor of Social Work program who demonstrates financial need and is a resident of Ontario as defined by OSAP.
 Preference is given to a student in third or fourth year who demonstrates dedication to the North Bay and Nipissing community through their involvement in community service.

 Awarded in support of the donor's community initiatives and in conjunction with the Nipissing University Alumni Advisory Board.
 It is presented to a student in the Bachelor of Social Work program who has demonstrated financial need and community involvement.

 Established by a generous gift from the Knowledge First Foundation.
 This is awarded to an Indigenous student enrolled in the professional years of Social Work who has a minimum overall average of 75%.